JoshuaMeza/HollowBot/README.md

 ### Guide Video

-If you speak spanish and you want to follow the simple steps with a video, you can [click here](https://youtu.be/yYHN8OkKZ1k).
+If you speak Spanish and you want to follow the simple steps with a video, you can [click here](https://youtu.be/yYHN8OkKZ1k).

 ### Steps

 1. **Creating a Bot**

-First of all, we are going to the [Discord Developer Portal](https://discord.com/developers/applications) to create our discord Bot.
+First of all, we are going to the [Discord Developer Portal](https://discord.com/developers/applications) to create our Discord Bot.

 At this moment we have to be in the following page: